inkstitch/inkstitch/_pages/en/upcoming.md

   * Fix: don't fail if a satin has a fill, but render the fill as well

 ### Stroke
+  * Params have become more flexible.
+Switching between running stitches and zigzag lines is more easy.
+    No need to setup a dashed line for running stitches anymore.
   * Improved running stitch algorithm (stitch length is more consistant)
   * Zig-zag: Add warning to the troubleshoot extension to inform about dashed lines if the zig zag is small
   * `svg:line` elements are recognized as normal stroke elements now

+### Zigzag Stitch
+  * Add pull compensation

 ## Extensions